czhang-rwth/bachelor-thesis-smart-meter-time-series-similarity-2020/README.md

 My first experience with Python

-In the folder 'presentation', there are my bachelor thesis presentation ppt file and other plots
+In the folder 'presentation', there are my bachelor thesis presentation ppt file and other sample plots